marc8193/h3pd_sw_test/README.md

 # H3PD_SW_Test

-Repository with a small code sample used in the course Software Test on H3PD (TECHCOLLEGE Aalborg)
+A repository with a small code sample used in the courses like Object Oriented Programming & Software Test at TECHCOLLEGE Aalborg

 # Purpose

-To show a practical usage of Unit Testing and Continuous Integration using Gitlab
+To show a practical usage of Unit Testing and Continuous Integration using Gitlab and C#

 The source code contains three projects: